juntao/arenztopia/content/news/Issue 22.md

 OCA: That's awesome!
 What is your favorite product?

 VM: Well, I think my favorite is the E-21.
 It has no official name yet, but it is a tool used to clean water.
-You can put it in a river, pond, or lake and it will use a secret filter developed by us to filter pollutiona and litter out of the river.
+You can put it in a river, pond, or lake and it will use a secret filter developed by us to filter pollution and litter out of the river.
 We found that it could clean a standard swimming pool in just three hours!
 We are still making edits to make it work even better.

 OCA: Impressive!
 How do you manage to make these inventions all eco-friendly?

 VM: We only use the parts that are completely necessary: we never have left over pieces.
-In the rare case that there are leftover peices, we will use those leftover pieces for another project.
+In the rare case that there are leftover pieces, we will use those leftover pieces for another project.
 Less wasted material, less pollution.

-OCA: Well, thats all the time we have.
+OCA: Well, that's all the time we have.
 Thanks for coming!

 VM: Thanks for inviting me!